-Enter in the column labeled "After carryback" for each affected carryback year the total of the recomputed general business credits, using Form 3800, 8844, or 8884.
+Enter in the column labeled "After carryback" for each affected carryback year the total of the recomputed general business credits, using Form 3800, 8844, or 6478, or Form 8835, Section B.

 If an NOL or net section 1256 contracts loss carryback eliminates or reduces a general business credit in an earlier year, you may be able to carry back the released credit 1 year (3 years if the credit arose in a tax year beginning before 1998).
-See section 39 and the instructions for Form 3800 for more details on general business credit carrybacks.
+See section 39 and the instructions for

+Form 3800 for more details on general business credit carrybacks.